Ghazvinie/custom-speechkit-audio-player/README.md

 Numerous state and reference values are required.

 ### useState()
-There are six state values that are maintained:
+There are seven state values that are maintained:

 1. `playerInstance` - The instance of the player
 2. `playerReady` - Whether the player is ready to play audio